Why Register to Donate Bone Marrow?

 - If you match the tissue type of a patient seeking a donor, additional testing will confirm the results.
-You will consult with marrow donor counselors who will help you make an informed decision about donating marrow.
+Testing can be done at an ImpactLife fixed site location where one of our experienced phlebotomists will draw the samples and ensure they are shipped accordingly.
+You will then consult with marrow donor counselors who will help you make an informed decision about donating marrow.

 - The marrow collection process usually does not require an overnight stay in the hospital.
 The procedure itself is painless, because it is performed under anesthesia.
 But, for an average of two weeks following the procedure, most donors experience sore hips and some must restrict their activities.
 Most donors also report that donating marrow is a very positive experience.
 Many marrow donors are willing to donate again in the future.

 - The donated marrow is transfused to the patient, whose diseased cells have been destroyed by intensive chemotherapy.
 In time, the donated marrow engrafts and begins producing healthy blood cells.

 Why are More People of Color Needed?

 Because patients are most likely to find a compatible donor within their own ethnic group, a diverse group of potential donors is needed.
 More than 2-million volunteers have joined the national registry, but only a small percentage are people of color.